luapower/website/www/md/building.md

 ## Building on OSX for OSX

 	cd csrc/<package>
-	sh build-osx32.sh
 	sh build-osx64.sh

-Clang is a cross-compiler, so you can build for 32bit on a 64bit OSX and viceversa.

 Current OSX builds are based on clang 6.0 (LLVM 3.5svn) and are done on an OSX 10.9 using OSX SDK 10.10.

-The generated binaries are compatible down to OSX 10.6 for both 32bit and 64bit, except for C++ libraries which link to libc++ which is OSX 10.7+.
+The generated binaries are compatible down to OSX 10.6 except for C++ libraries which link to libc++ which is OSX 10.7+.

 > NOTE: For Lion and above users, Apple provides a package called "Command Line Tools for Xcode" which can be downloaded from Apple's